 Last year, I decided I needed to learn German.
 It started one night while I was at a dinner party in Berlin.
-During dinner I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
+During dinner, I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
 I felt like the stereotypical stupid American.
 Berlin is one of the most amazing cities in the world.
 I knew I’d be back the following summer, so right then I set a goal.
-To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic diner conversation.
+To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic dinner conversation.

 One year timeline for learning German:

 The first two months went smoothly.
 I started with Duolingo everyday for 20 minutes.
 Duolingo is a free language learning platform that includes flashcards, tests, and a social component where you can see your friend’s progress.
 It helped that a few friends of mine were also using Duolingo because I could see their progress alongside mine.
 Social pressure is a real thing, and I didn’t want to fall behind my friends!

 After three months, I watched the movie Good Bye Lenin! in German and I couldn’t understand one word.
 I realized that I had no practical application to use German in everyday life.
 So I thought it would be best to pair Duolingo with other forms of learning: That month, I hired a teacher on Live Lingua (Roughly $28/hour) to help me improve my listening skills.
 We had a total of 10 one hour lessons session together where she’d help work with me on what I was learning with Duolingo.

 In the fifth month, I traveled to Japan for a week.
 I found the context switching between studying German and visiting Japan was surprisingly difficult (note: I lived in Japan, and can speak very, very basic Japanese).
 For example, when I meant to say “Yes” in Japanese, German came out of my mouth.
 I felt like I was losing control of my mind.